Pur Water Filters

 Over the past year-and-a-half I have purchased two Pur water filters.
 The first one cracked on the housing unit, I thought it was because it had been tightened down too hard.
 I purchased a second one and I am the only one who has used it and I know for certain that the housing unit was not tightened too much thereby causing the plastic to crack.
 The best the company was able to offer me was a new one if I would send the old one in and I pay the postage.
 That's almost the cost of a new one.
 Additionally, it would have been two to four weeks turnaround that I would have had to do without a water filter.
 Although it does filter water well, the taste of the water is great, the unit only last about 4 months if that.
 Not worth the money.

-Pur Water Filters Company Profile
+Pur Water Filters Company Information

 - Company Name: